 Who has the better range?

 Mitsubishi Electric offers up a varied range in the air conditioning market, including wall-mounted, ceiling mounted, console split system, and bulkhead and multi head split systems.
-LG is a huge manufacturer of multiple home appliances, and its air conditioner range features split system, ducted and multi split systems.
-When it comes to reliability, customers in the latest brand review gave Mitsubishi four out of five stars compared to LG which was rated with three out of five stars.
+LG is a huge manufacturer of multiple home appliances, and its air conditioner range features split system, ducted (pictured) and multi split systems.

 Which systems are the best for air purification?